cluesurf/form.tree/readme.md

 ## Welcome

-This is the start to collecting mathematical structures from around the web and modeling them in SeedLeaf.
+This is the start to collecting mathematical structures from around the web and modeling them in Star.

 ## License